Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

 A (pre-bimodule) homomorphism $f$ from a twisted bimodule $\fM$ to another $\fM'$ is defined to be a collection of maps

 The differential of the pre-bimodule homomorphism $f$ is

 (when this is $0$, we say $f$ is a homomorphism of twisted bimodules).
 Twisted bimodules form a dg category denoted by $Bimod_{tw}(\B,\B')$.
-The composition is similar to composition of pre-bimodule homomorphisms (see \cite{seidelbook}); however, with a similar twisting rule (see Note \ref{note:rule}). \end{defn} \begin{note} The general rule in defining ``twisted $A_\infty$-object'' is that when swapping morphisms $x$ of $\B$ and $x'$ of $\B'$, one acts on $x'$ by $\phi^{|x|}$ (i.e. $x\otimes x'\mapsto \phi^{|x|}(x')\otimes x$) (for instance, this is the case with composition of pre-bimodule maps etc.). \end{note} \begin{note} We have not specified signs here, but any set of sign conventions for ordinary $A_\infty$-bimodules can be used here (in particular signs that one can obtain by unfolding Koszul signs in bar constructions). \end{note} \begin{rk} Given another $A_\infty$-category $\B''$, one can define a left-right-right $\B''$-$\B$-$\B'$-trimodule with a twisting between last two components in a similar way.
-We will not define this and only remark that defining such a trimodule is equivalent to defining an $A_\infty$-functor $\B''\to Bimod_{tw}(\B,\B')$. \end{rk} \begin{rk} One can weaken the assumption that $\phi$ is a strict auto-equivalence without higher maps.
+The composition is similar to composition of pre-bimodule homomorphisms (see \cite{seidelbook}); however, with a similar twisting rule (see Note \ref{note:rule}). \end{defn} \begin{note} One can see ``a twisted $A_\infty$-object'' as an $A_\infty$-object in a symmetric monoidal category of graded vector spaces with an extra $\Z$-grading and a $\Z$-action preserving the extra grading.
+While the monoidal structure of this category is defined in the obvious way, the braiding map becomes

+where $|x|$ denotes the extra degree, $g^{|x|}$ denote the corresponding automorphism, and the sign comes from the Koszul convention for the original grading.
+In our situation, we assume that the extra $\Z$-grading is trivial on one vector space and the $\Z$-action is trivial on the other.
+Therefore, the general rule to define a twisted $A_\infty$-object is that when swapping morphisms $x$ of $\B$ and $x'$ of $\B'$, one acts on $x'$ by $\phi^{|x|}$ (i.e. $x\otimes x'\mapsto \phi^{|x|}(x')\otimes x$) (for instance, this is the case with composition of pre-bimodule maps etc.). \end{note} \begin{note} We have not specified signs here, but any set of sign conventions for ordinary $A_\infty$-bimodules can be used (in particular signs that one can obtain by unfolding Koszul signs in bar constructions). \end{note} \begin{rk} Given another $A_\infty$-category $\B''$, we define a left-right-right $\B''$-$\B$-$\B'$-trimodule with a twisting between the last two components as an $A_\infty$-functor $\B''\to Bimod_{tw}(\B,\B')$.
+In Section \ref{sec:kunneth}, we will define such a functor to prove Theorem \ref{mainthmsymp}. \end{rk} \begin{rk} One can weaken the assumption that $\phi$ is a strict auto-equivalence without higher maps.
 Namely, one can assume $\phi$ is bijective on objects and $\phi^1$ (the first component of $\phi$) is bijective on hom-sets.
-In other words, the action of $\phi$ is an isomorphism of the coalgebra $T\B'[1]$.
+In other words, the action of $\phi$ induces an automorphism on the coalgebra $T\B'[1]$.
 In this case, the rule in swapping morphisms $x$ and $x'$ becomes